pudly/schmopera-hugo/content/articles/music-matters-at-mini-mozarts-summer-music-camp.md

 ---
-title: Music Matters at Mini Mozarts Summer Music Camp
+title: "Music Matters at Mini Mozarts Summer Music Camp"
 ---

 ## 1. What drove you to start this summer camp in Kingston, Jamaica?